lorefnon/InGenR/README.md

 [![InGenR](https://raw.githubusercontent.com/lorefnon/InGenR/master/assets/banner.png)](https://github.com/lorefnon/InGenR)

-InGenR (pronounced *in-gen-are*) is a generic utility for inline code generation.
+**InGenR (pronounced *in-gen-are*) is a generic utility for inline code generation.**

 When working with large codebases, esp. those involving (one or more) type systems it is often the case that reusing code (while retaining end-to-end type-safety) becomes difficult and repetitive boilerplate is required in some cases to satisfy the type system.

 Features like [Higher kinded polymorphism](https://sidburn.github.io/blog/2016/03/24/higher-kinded-polymorphism) largely alleviate this problem, but if your language of choice doesn't have such features, then you are pretty much stuck.
 It is not always feasible or practical to switch to a language with an advanced type system to eliminate redundancy in some parts of your application.

 InGenR aims to be a simple generic utility that solves this through a much simpler and crude approach: **code generation**.
 For many use cases this is a much more practical and simple solution.
-You can [get started](#how-does-it-work-) in a matter of seconds.  available [features](#features).
+You can [get started](#how-does-it-work-) in a matter of seconds, or browse  available [features](#features).

-**:sparkles: InGenR puts a very high emphasis on DX:**
+---

+## :sparkles: InGenR deeply cares about the developer experience:

   :sunny: Clear unambiguous error messages.